WillAdams/gcodepreview/README.md

 https://forum.makerforums.info/t/rewriting-gcodepreview-with-python/88617/14

-Alternately, gcodepreview.py may be placed in a Python library location and used directly from Python --- note that it is possible to use it from a "normal" Python when generating only DXFs as shown in gcpdxf.py.
+Alternately, gcodepreview.py may be placed in a Python library location and used directly from Python to generate DXFs as shown in gcpdxf.py (generating a 3D preview requires OpenPythonSCAD and generating G-code without a preview is not supported).

-In the current version, tool numbers may match those of tooling sold by Carbide 3D (ob. discl., I work for them) and other vendors, or, a vendor-neutral system may be used.
+In the current version, tool numbers may match those of tooling sold by Carbide 3D (ob. discl., I work for them) and other vendors, or, a vendor-neutral system may be worked up and used as desired.

 Comments are included in the G-code to match those expected by CutViewer, allowing a direct preview without the need to maintain a tool library (for such tooling as that program supports).